 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of anesthesiologists is projected to grow 15 percent from 2016 to 2026, faster than the average for all occupations.
+Overall employment of anesthesiologists is projected to grow 4 percent from 2018 to 2028, about as fast as the average for all occupations.

 Prospects should be especially good for anesthesiologists who are willing to practice in rural and low-income areas because these areas tend to have difficulty attracting physicians.